-Today’s modern adjustable beds still follow Gatch’s original design and functionality, however, the technology utilised and capabilities of beds has changed substantially since the first adjustable bed was developed.
-There is now a whole array of specialist beds available, each designed for the exacting demands of different disabilities.
+Fast forward to today and the adjustable bed still follows Gatch’s original design and functionality, but the technology utilised and the capabilities of the beds has changed substantially.
+There is now a whole range of specialist beds available, each designed for the exacting demands of different disabilities.

-Two-part adjustable beds, or ‘sit up’ beds, enable the upper section to be raised, making it easier to get in and out of bed, or sit up and read or watch television.
-Three-part adjustable beds offer the same level of adjustability as two-part beds but have a break at the knee to prevent users slipping down the bed.
-Whilst, four-part adjustable beds include an additional flat section for users to sit on.
+Within the category of profiling beds there are two-part adjustable beds, three-part adjustable beds and four-part adjustable beds.
+The two-part adjustable beds, or ‘sit up’ beds, enable the upper section to be raised, making it easier to get in and out of bed, or sit up and read or watch television.
+Three-part adjustable beds offer the same level of adjustability as two-part beds but have a break at the knee to prevent users slipping down.
+The four-part adjustable beds include an additional flat section for users to sit on.

-Additional features such as height adjustability, handrails, drop-down or bed rails, safety mechanisms to minimise movement and even massage functions, plus much more, can also be added, so it is crucial to consider your personal needs.
+Additional features such as height adjustability, handrails, drop-down or bed rails, safety mechanisms to minimise movement and even massage functions can be included to make your bed safer and more comfortable.

-The average price for mobility beds can also vary considerable, dependent on the size of the bed and its features.
-Prices for a single bed, for example, range from £400 to £1,600, whilst a duel double bed is likely to cost anything from £1,200 to £2,400.
+The average price for mobility beds can vary considerably, depending on the size and its features and functionality.
+For example, prices for a single bed can range from £500 to £1,600, whilst a duel double bed can cost anything from £1,200 to £2,500.